Signed in as:

 Dress comfortably for a classroom environment.

 Yes!
-Children are welcome with an accompanying adult.
+Children are welcome with an accompanying adult, as long as they have their own ticket.

 Absolutely!
 We’ll be tasting fermented goodies and enjoying a potluck—bring something to share with the group!